 If you suspect an ankle fracture, it is recommended to seek treatment as soon as possible.
 The sooner you have your podiatrist diagnose the fracture, the quicker you’ll be on the way towards recovery.

-If you have any questions, please feel free to contact our office located in Mesa, AZ.
+If you have any questions, please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about All About Broken Ankles

 It’s important to properly care for the feet, especially for diabetic patients.
 Minor cuts and scrapes may be slow to heal, which is often due to the elevated insulin levels.
 These high levels may cause the nerves to become damaged, which may in turn cause a lack of feeling in the feet.
 Research has shown there are ways to possibly prevent specific foot conditions from occurring.
 This may be accomplished by having regular foot exams, wearing shoes that are designed for various foot ailments that may be present, or by performing low-impact exercise.
 The nerve damage that may occur is referred to as neuropathy, and can be very painful.
 If you are diabetic, it is strongly suggested that you visit a podiatrist frequently while also being sure to do daily foot inspections at home.